There are four well-preserved buildings of the late Classical period, namely three private houses and a public structure.

 In Orraon, most of the houses are still standing two story high and the street plan is still visible.
 In the town plan, twelve narrow parallel streets in the north and south cross two wider streets.

 Orraon settlement in Ancient Greece consisted of 100 houses

-The settlement consisted of 100 houses, built of local limestone.
+The settlement consisted of one hundred houses built of local limestone.
 One house occupies the full width of each insula.
-Some pieces of the houses still remain today.
-The main parts that are visible today are the stone the houses were made of, window frames, door frames, and a few more features of the house are still visible.
+Several pieces of the houses still remain today.
+The main parts that are visible today are the stone of which the homes were constructed, the window frames, door frames, and a few more features of the house that are still visible.

 Everybody in the town of Orraon used a cistern.
 The cistern was located near the main gate, which was located in the northeast part of town.
-The cistern was located in this area because it was the highest point of altitude in the city.
-There was a closure wall located around the cistern as well as stairs.
+It was located in this area because it was the city’s highest altitude.
+There was a closure wall and stairs located around the cistern, as well.

-The stairs helped them to get to the bottom of the tank to clean it as well as getting water out of the tank.
-The wall was built out of rectangular stones, and limestone; it was higher than the cistern to keep people from throwing trash into the tank.
+The stairs allowed residents to access the bottom of the tank to cleanse it and retrieve water.
+The wall was built out of rectangular stones and limestone; it was higher than the cistern to discourage people from throwing trash into the tank.

-There are only a few ancient Greek buildings preserved and in most cases only public buildings — temples, auditoriums, stadiums, oracles, markets, cemeteries – that are in perfect condition.
-Private homes are usually not well preserved and in most cases archaeologists can only locate their foundation.
+There are only a few preserved Ancient Greek buildings, and, in most cases, only public buildings, such as temples, auditoriums, stadiums, oracles, markets, and cemeteries, that are in perfect condition.
+Private homes are usually not well-preserved, and, in most cases, archeologists can only locate their foundation.